phpgram-framework/phpgram/docs/3 responsecreation.md

 At least the app needs to return a Psr 7 ResponseInterface.

 The Response will be created in ResponseCreator.
-This is the last handler in the [QueueHandler](2%20mw.md#queuehandler) and will be called when there are not middleware left.
+This is the last handler in the [QueueHandler](2%20mw.md#queuehandler) and will be called when there is no middleware left.

 The Creator will be completely configure in the [App Class](0%20app.md) at the beginning